Top Recent IPOs: New Investment Opportunities

 You can look at Berkeley Lights’ prospectus here.

-First Day Return: +197.5%
+First Day Return: 197.5%

-nCino (Nasdaq: NCNO)
+NCino (Nasdaq: NCNO)

-nCino is a cloud-based software company.
+NCino is a cloud-based software company.
 It works with financial firms, such as banks and credit unions.
 The company’s Bank Operating System digitizes and streamlines work.
 It also uses data analytics, artificial intelligence and machine learning to improve the platform.

 In 2019, total revenue was $91.5 million.
-This was an increase of 57.4% from $58.1 million in 2018.
+That was an increase of 57.4% from $58.1 million in 2018.
 Unfortunately, nCino’s net loss also increased.
 In 2018, reported net loss was $18.6 million.
-In 2019, that number increased by 20% to $22.3 million.
+In 2019, that number increased by 20%, to $22.3 million.

-nCino filed on June 22, 2020.
-It went public a few weeks later on July 13, 2020.
+NCino filed to IPO on June 22, 2020.
+It went public a few weeks later, on July 13, 2020.
 The company offered 8.06 million shares.
-The original price range was $28-$29 but started trading at $31 a share.
+The original price range was $28 to $29, but shares started trading at $31.
 This gave nCino a market cap of $3.04 billion.

 You can look at nCino’s prospectus here.

-First Day Return: +195.5%
+First Day Return: 195.5%

 Lemonade (NYSE: LMND)

 In 2019, Lemonade’s total revenue was $67.3 million.
-This is almost three times 2018’s revenue of $22.5 million.
+That was almost three times 2018’s revenue of $22.5 million.
 However, with this big growth in revenue also came higher expenses.
 Total expenses in 2018 were $75.1 million.
 But in 2019, expenses increased to $175.2 million.
-This led to a greater net loss of $108.5 million in 2019 compared to $52.9 million in 2018.
+This led to a greater net loss of $108.5 million in 2019, compared with a net loss of $52.9 million in 2018.